 How Evernote Migrated & Scaled their Workload with Google Cloud Platform

-It stores 5 billion user notes and 5 billion user uploaded attachments.
-That’s over 3.5 petabytes of data; Just so you can relate, this is equivalent of roughly 10 copies of every book ever published.
+Evernote has over 200 million happy customers with approx. 5 billion user notes and 5 billion user-uploaded attachments.
+That’s over 3.5 petabytes of data.
+To put things into perspective, this is equivalent to roughly 10 copies of every book ever published.

 Reason for the Migration

-The infrastructure maintenance was eating up resources which should be better utilized innovating & writing new features.
-Focussing on what the customers want.
+Dynamically scaling the on-prem infrastructure wasn’t as smooth as it’s on the cloud.
+The infrastructure maintenance was eating up resources that could be better utilized innovating and developing new features; focusing on what the customers wanted.

 Core Modules of the Evernote’s Service

 Let’s have a look at the core modules of Evernote’s service